Warren Buffett's Berkshire Hathaway shakes up investment holdings

 |-1.31%

-Investments in grocery chain Kroger have also increased from 33.5 million shares three months ago to 51 million shares while Verizon is now up to nearly 159 million shares, compared to 147 million shares three months ago.
+Investments in Kroger have also increased to 51 million shares compared to 33.5 million shares three months ago while Verizon is now up to nearly 159 million shares, compared to 147 million shares three months ago.

 CLICK HERE TO READ MORE ON FOX BUSINESS